nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/mds.rst

 Set the :kconfig:option:`CONFIG_BT_MDS` Kconfig option to enable the service.

-The following configuration options are available for this module:
+The following configuration options are available for this service:

    * :kconfig:option:`CONFIG_BT_MDS_MAX_URI_LENGTH` sets the maximum length of the URI to which diagnostic data should be forwarded.
      The URI contains the device ID.